alireza-aghelan/medical-image-super-resolution/README.md

 In this work, we adapt the pre-trained **Real-ESRGAN** model to the medical imaging domain through **transfer learning**.
 The goal is to enhance the resolution and perceptual quality of medical images while preserving diagnostically important fine details.

 Our approach leverages the **high-order degradation model** of Real-ESRGAN to better simulate realistic image degradations during training.
-This allows the model to generate more faithful and visually plausible high-resolution reconstructions from low-resolution medical images.
+This helps the model generate more faithful and visually plausible high-resolution reconstructions from low-resolution medical images.

 The method is fine-tuned and evaluated on two medical imaging datasets:
 - **STARE** for retinal image super-resolution